rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 ...
 ```

-as we can see, there is one qemu process running.
-It is expected to see a qemu process running for each pod running sandbox containers / kata containers on that host/node.
+As we can see, there is one QEMU process running.
+It is expected to see a QEMU process running for each pod running Sandbox Containers / Kata Containers on that host/node.

 * Let's check the sandboxID with the crictl inspect.
 We will use the containerID from the earlier step: